 As mentioned, a blackout will impede your ability to access hot water during the outage and for a time after due to its longer heating time.
 When there is a storm or other event (such as a vehicle accident involving a power pole), you can expect to lose your hot water.
 Hot water systems can take up to two hours to reheat.

 Solar hot water heaters emit much lower greenhouse gas emissions and exist from a natural heating and energy source (the sun).
-As residential heating is the culprit for some of our highest contributors of greenhouse gases, this is a really easy and effective way of lifting your carbon footprint.
+As residential heating is the culprit for some of our highest contributors of greenhouse gases, an electric storage system is a really easy and effective way of lifting your carbon footprint.

 Solar is commonly considered the most cost effective energy source and this is certainly so for water heating.
 Although you still need to consider your personal hot water usage, solar heating is a good financially viable option if you’re looking to lower your long term water heating bills.